-The lingula of the mandible (also known as Spix spine) is a triangular bony projection on the medial surface of the mandible, just in front of the mandibular foramen.
+The lingula of the mandible (also known as Spix spine) is a triangular bony projection or ridge on the medial surface of the rams of the mandible, immediately superior to the mandibular foramen.
 It provides attachment for the sphenomandibular ligament.

 The parotid gland consists of a superficial and deep lobe.
 Determining the location and extent of the lesions affecting the gland is an essential aspect of imaging and vital information which needs to be conveyed to the surgeon.